 The Observed Team Lead Report can also be a great resource when students are concerned about why they aren't getting credit for performing the team lead.

 Many programs, especially if they are using the National Standard Curriculum goals as a guide, require students to perform the patient exam and the patient interview (collectively known as the comprehensive assessment) to get credit for performing the Team Lead.
 This report identifies shifts where students did not perform the Team Lead, patient exam, and/or patient interview.
+You can also click a link and go directly to the shift in question from the Observed Team Lead report output.

 If students are not getting credit for performing the team lead, it may be because they indicated they observed the patient exam and/or interview, or they may have not entered that section of data entry.